wordofwarning/wordofwarning.org/current/2026-emergency/afternoon/index.md

 <hr>
 **Ruby Antonowicz-Behnan & Yui Yamamoto** · *Requiem in Progress*

+Yamamoto-Antonowicz is the performance duo of Yui Yamamoto and Ruby Antonowicz-Behnan.
+Our work interweaves voice, movement, and analogue and digital audio practices through theatre and sonic composition.
+We aim to open new perspectives on death, care, and memory, exploring how these experiences are voiced, shared, and understood.

 <a href="https://yuiyamamoto.com" target="_blank">yuiyamamoto.com</a> · Insta <a href="https://instagram.com/rubyantonowiczbehnan" target="_blank">@rubyantonowiczbehnan</a> & <a href="https://instagram.com/ugly_society_lover" target="_blank">@ugly\_society\_lover</a>
 <hr>
 **Sweætshops®** · *imperson - imprint*

+Sweætshops® (@sweXtshops) is a multi-personality enterprise from the birthplace of the industrial revolution.
+As above, so below: reappropriating the relentless flow of pop culture, mass-produced goods, and digital trends through various esoteric frameworks to create allegories for hidden systems of power, social contradictions, and the emerging conditions of 21st-century life.

 <a href="https://swextshops.io" target="_blank">swextshops.io</a> · Insta <a href="https://instagram.com/swextshops" target="_blank">@swextshops</a>
 <hr>
 **Terri Jade Donovan** · *Take Off Tiffany*

+Terri is a disabled, hard of hearing, and neurodivergent actor and writer from Stockport.
+In 2025, their play *DOG DOG DOG* won the Bruntwood Prize for Playwrighting's Special Commendation award.

 <a href="https://spotlight.com/3418-9080-7516" target="_blank">Spotlight</a> · Insta <a href="https://instagram.com/terri_donovan5" target="_blank">@terri\_donovan5</a>
 <hr>